Yiqing Xu

 I received a PhD in Political Science from Massachusetts Institute of Technology (MIT) in 2016, an MA in Economics from the National School of Development (NSD) at Peking University in 2010 and a BA in Economics from Fudan University in 2007.
 I taught at University of California San Diego (UCSD) from July 2016 to September 2019.

-My work has appeared in American Political Science Review, American Journal of Political Science, The Journal of Politics, Political Analysis, Political Science Research and Methods, Journal of Development Economics, among other peer-reviewed journals.
+My work has appeared in American Political Science Review, American Journal of Political Science, The Journal of Politics, Political Analysis, Journal of the American Statistical Association, Journal of Economic Perspectives, Nature Human Behaviour among other academic outlets.

 You can reach me via email: yiqingxu [at] stanford.edu.